leaningtech/labs/src/content/docs/cheerpj3/05-reference/Runtime-API.md

 title: Runtime API
 ---

-CheerpJ exposes a simple JavaScript API to interact with a Java application converted to JavaScript.
+CheerpJ exposes a simple JavaScript API to interact with a Java application compiled to JavaScript.
 This API can be use to initialise CheerpJ, invoke Java methods, convert data and to enable/disable certain debugging features.

 ## Runtime initialization